Overview

 Past performance does not guarantee future results.

 Rates of return for periods greater than one year are annualized.
 The information given for this composite is historic and should not be taken as an indication of future performance.
 Performance returns are presented both before and after the deduction of advisory fees.
-Account returns are calculated monthly, using a time weighted return method.
+Account returns are calculated using a time-weighted return method.
 Account returns reflect the reinvestment of dividends and other income and the deduction of brokerage fees and other commissions, if any, but do not reflect the deduction of certain other expenses such as custodial fees.
 Monthly composite returns are calculated by weighting account returns by beginning market value.
 Net returns reflect the deduction of actual advisory fees.
 Net return calculation:

 - Prior to 1/1/2020, the composite net return is calculated using actual advisory fees with the following exception: one member of the composite was a mutual fund portfolio whose fee was partially waived at some point due to an expense limitation agreement.
 The composite net return shown during this period does not reflect this waiver and is therefore lower than the actual return.